09Jan2012

 5: Get LostEdge of hedge maze with parkland in the background.

-London’s most famous maze is in the gardens of Hampton Court Palace, built almost five hundred years ago by Tudor power broker Cardinal Wolsey.
+London’s most famous maze is in the gardens of Hampton Court Palace, built almost 500 years ago by Tudor power broker Cardinal Wolsey.
 Kids of all ages love the high green hedges, set among dazzling gardens and a royal park with deer in it too.
 Maze obsessives might want to check out the Crystal Palace maze too, not to mention the giant dino sculptures and the adventure playground.

 Hampton Court maze